Cardboard Catering Trays

 How Catering Trays Support Organized Serving

-• Helps maintain clean food arrangement
+• Helps maintain neat food arrangement

-• Controls sliding when trays are moved
+• Limits sliding when trays are moved

 • Supports assorted servings without mixing

-• Improves handling for staff during service
+• Supports handling for staff during service

-• Reduces food disturbance during transport
+• Reduces food movement during transport

 • Helps serve multiple items together on one tray

-• Saves preparation time in busy kitchens
+• Reduces preparation time in busy kitchens

 Type Material Wall Strength Best Use Finish